Skylanders Academy

 Skylanders Academy is an animated television series produced by TeamTO and Activision Blizzard Studios based on the Skylanders series.
-The first season debuted on Netflix on October 28, 2016.
-A trailer for the series debuted on October 12, 2016.
+The first season premiered on Netflix on October 28, 2016.
+A trailer for the series premiered on October 12, 2016.
 The second season was released on October 6, 2017 and the third and final season was released on September 28, 2018.

 On April 30, 2019, the series was confirmed to have concluded.